tecfu/file_get_contents_sync/README.md

 file_get_contents_sync
 ======================

-Nodejs module to get the contents of a directory or a file synchronously.Intended to be used in Gruntfile / infrequent situations.
+Nodejs module to get the contents of a directory or a file synchronously.
+Intended to be used in Gruntfile / infrequent situations.

 Returns either a javascript object keyed: